GautamGupta/bb-legacy-plugins/sphere-related-content-for-bbpress/trunk/readme.txt

 == License ==

-Sphere related content for bbPress version 0.2 Copyright (C) 2007 Sam Bauers (sam@viveka.net.au)
+Sphere related content for bbPress version 0.2.1 Copyright (C) 2007 Sam Bauers (sam@viveka.net.au)

-Post count titles for bbPress comes with ABSOLUTELY NO WARRANTY This is free software, and you are welcome to redistribute it under certain conditions.
+Sphere related content for bbPress comes with ABSOLUTELY NO WARRANTY This is free software, and you are welcome to redistribute it under certain conditions.